syncfusion-content/xamarin-docs/Xamarin/Chat/Getting-started.md

         }

         /// <summary>
-        /// Gets or sets the current author of the message.
+        /// Gets or sets the current user of the message.
         /// </summary>
-        public Author CurrentAuthor
+        public Author CurrentUser
         {
             get
             {